Green Book

 1b.
 Overview of Philosophy of Science

-This portion of the exam covers what the core faculty takes to be the most salient issues in debates over the philosophy of science and the philosophy of nature.
+This portion of the exam covers what the track faculty takes to be the most salient issues in debates over the philosophy of science and the philosophy of nature.
 We think of twentieth-century philosophy of science as a species of post-Kantian (and so epistemologically focused) and possibly post-Positivist reaction to the wider intellectual quest for an adequate philosophy of nature.
 As such, this portion of the exam list includes the following subsections.

 • 1b(i) Standard literature in contemporary philosophy of science.